 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
 Reconciliations are provided in the basic financial statements to help the reader understand the differences.

 The Town maintains a number of individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, which is considered to be a major fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and capital projects fund, which are considered to be major funds.
 Data from the other governmental funds are combined into a single, aggregated presentation.

-The Town adopts an annual appropriated budget for its general fund.
+The Town adopts an annual appropriated budget for its general fund and enterprise funds.
 A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with this budget.
 This schedule has been prepared as required supplementary information and can be found after the notes to the financial statements.

-Proprietary Funds The Town maintains one type of proprietary fund.
-Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
+Proprietary Funds Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
 The proprietary fund financial statements provide separate information for the Town's water and sewer enterprise fund activities.

 Fiduciary funds Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the Town's own programs.
 The accounting used for fiduciary funds is much like that used for proprietary funds.
-The Town maintains fiduciary funds for other postemployment benefits, scholarships and poor funds.